 - Slow down when eating!
 It’s easy to rush through meals.
 Eat slowly, chew your foods well and try small frequent meals.
 Overfilling your stomach will increase your risk of GERD.

-- More beans, oatmeal, and pasta (but hold the sauce!)
-Adding more foods to your diet that are low-fat and high in protein and fiber can soothe your stomach and avoid some of the gastroesophageal pressure that plays a large role in acid reflux.
+- ”>More Adding more foods to your diet that are low-fat and high in protein and fiber can soothe your stomach and avoid some of the gastroesophageal pressure that plays a large role in acid reflux.

 Combating acid reflux and heartburn may not mean you have to sacrifice the foods and drinks you love.
 Paying close attention to the speed at which you eat, what you eat, and portion sizes can go a long way in avoiding the painful feeling afterwards.